 Philosophy + Origin

-The word “vasistha” shows up often in the yogic tradition.
-Directly translating to “most excellent, best, richest,” there are several sages with the name “Vashistha.”
-This pose honors all those sages, including an array of rishis and prajapatis (lords of creation).
-Many Vedic hymns are also credited to a sage named Vashistha.
-According to tradition, he was the proud owner of Nandini, a famous wish-granting cow that helped Vashistha acquire vast wealth.
+The word “vasistha” appears in the yogic tradition as the name of several sages, translating to “most excellent, best, richest.”
+This pose honors all the vasistha sages, including an array of rishis and prajapatis (lords of creation).
+In one story of Vasistha, he was the proud owner of a famous wish-granting cow named Nandini that helped Vashistha acquire vast wealth.

 Get the latest from Gaia

 - Strengthens arms, wrists, core, and legs

 - Improves physical balance

 The definition of this Sanskrit mantra is, “The Guru is Brahma (the creator), Lord Vishnu (the preserver), and Lord Shiva (the destroyer).
 To that very Guru I bow, for He is the Supreme Being, right before my eyes.”
 In Sanskrit: “Guru Brahma Guru Vishnu Guru Devo Maheshwara.
 Guru Sakshat Parabrahma Tasmai Shree Guruvey Namaha.”
 This mantra expresses gratitude for all of our teachers — past, present and future.